FSCodingInitiative/Learning-Compendium/docs/source/index.rst

 Welcome to the FS Coding Initiative!
 ================================================

-This repository belongs to the Coding Initiatve of the `Frankfurt School of Finance and Management <https://www.frankfurt-school.de/home>`_.
+This repository belongs to the Coding Initiative of the `Frankfurt School of Finance and Management <https://www.frankfurt-school.de/home>`_.
 This repository will grow over time, so make sure to check in on it every once in a while.